Installation vs Implementation: why go-live is not the finish line

 Observable behavior is any action visible to others that can be measured, reinforced, and sustained without relying on self-reported attitudes or surveys.
 Implementation requires that desired behaviors be defined at a level of specificity that makes them observable.

-A valid behavioral objective must pass a simple test: could a neutral observer, standing across the room, confirm whether the behavior is happening?
-If confirming it requires interpretation, inference, or survey data, the behavior is not yet defined at the level implementation requires.
+A valid behavioral objective must pass a simple test: could a neutral observer, standing across the room, confirm whether the behavior is happening or not?
+If the answer requires interpretation, inference, or survey data, the behavior is not yet defined at the level required for implementation.

 Five dimensions of implementation success

 Most organizations only measure what they have always measured.
-AIM expands the view across five dimensions.
-The fifth is where implementation lives, and where most organizations have no measurement at all.
+AIM expands that view across five dimensions.
+The fifth dimension is where implementation lives, and where most organizations have no measurement at all.

-Human objectives are defined before launch, tracked after go-live, and reported alongside financial and technical metrics.
-Without them, an organization cannot distinguish installation from implementation.
+Human objectives are the behavioral milestones that confirm people have changed how they work.
+They are defined before launch, tracked after go-live, and reported alongside financial and technical metrics.
+Without them, an organization cannot distinguish between installation and implementation.

 How AIM closes the installation-implementation gap

-- Define before you deploy.
-Write behavioral objectives before go-live, so the organization knows exactly what implementation looks like from day one.
+AIM requires behavioral objectives to be written before go-live, so the organization knows exactly what implementation looks like from day one.

-- Reinforce at every level.
-Use the EMR framework to align what leaders say, do, and reward so every signal points toward the new behaviors.
+Using the EMR framework, AIM aligns what leaders say, do, and reward so every signal points toward the new behaviors.

-- Target readiness early.
-Sequence engagement to match where each group is in adoption.
+Through the Target Readiness Framework, AIM sequences engagement to match where each group is in adoption.

 You do not need to redesign your entire change program.
 Start by applying the installation-implementation distinction to one initiative.